redis/redis-doc/topics/cluster-tutorial.md

 16384.

-Every node in a Redis Cluster is responsible of a subset of the hash slots, so for example you may have a cluster wit 3 nodes, where:
+Every node in a Redis Cluster is responsible of a subset of the hash slots, so for example you may have a cluster with 3 nodes, where:

 * Node A contains hash slots from 0 to 5500.
 * Node B contains hash slots from 5501 to 11000.